modernish/modernish/README.md

 that will correctly convert case for all applicable UTF-8 characters.
 Modernish initialisation tries `tr`, `awk`, GNU `awk` and GNU `sed` before giving up and declaring BUG_CNONASCII.
-If `thisshellhas BUG_CNONASCII`, it means modernish is in a UTF-8 locale but has not found a way to onvert **C**ase for **NON ASCII** characters, so `toupper` and `tolower` will convert only ASCII characters and leave any other characters in the string alone.
+If `thisshellhas BUG_CNONASCII`, it means modernish is in a UTF-8 locale but has not found a way to convert **C**ase for **NON ASCII** characters, so `toupper` and `tolower` will convert only ASCII characters and leave any other characters in the string alone.